CtrlK

 Suggestions

-Add a 'Use when...' clause specifying trigger scenarios, e.g., 'Use when the user mentions Flow Nexus, needs to manage sandboxes, deploy apps to Flow, or handle Flow payments'
+Add a 'Use when...' clause specifying when this skill should be selected, e.g., 'Use when the user mentions Flow Nexus, or needs to manage Flow Nexus sandboxes, deploy apps to Flow Nexus, or configure Flow Nexus payments.'

 DimensionReasoningScore